dedbox/racket-texmath/README.md

-# TeXmath

-*Mathematical notation for Scribble docs*
+# Mathematical notation for Scribble docs

 TeXmath is a Racket library that provides a subset of the LaTeX dollar sign-delimited notation for typesetting math in Scribble docs.